Roald Dahl [based on his novel "Charlie & The Chocolate Factory"]

 PD: Harper Goff

-book is tailored more for adults than youngsters due to its frequent dark tone, moments of black comedy and occasional scenes of trippy psychedelia which say quite a lot about the era in
+is tailored more for adults than youngsters due to its frequent dark tone, moments of black comedy and occasional scenes of trippy psychedelia which say quite a lot about the era in which it

-of children all win a golden ticket inside their favourite chocolate bars to visit the secret factory of the eccentric confectioner Willy Wonka, but the spoiled brats all get their
+children all win a golden ticket inside their favourite chocolate bars to visit the secret factory of the eccentric confectioner Willy Wonka, but the spoiled brats all get their comeuppance

-since Tim Burton directed a more child-friendly version in 2005 (Charlie & The Chocolate Factory).
-It's still reasonably memorable due to Gene Wilder's wild-eyed performance, the
+Tim Burton directed a more child-friendly version in 2005 (Charlie & The Chocolate Factory).
+It's still reasonably memorable due to Gene Wilder's wild-eyed performance, the colourful set

 CHARLIE & THE CHOCOLATE